core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 More in detail, Z intercepts and stops message M1, and forges a message M2 by changing the value of the OSCORE option from M1 as follows: the 'kid context' is set to G2 (rather than G1); and the 'kid' is set to Sid2 (rather than Sid1).
 Then, Z injects message M2 as addressed to Y in G2.

-Upon receiving M2, there is a probability equal to 2^-64 that Y successfully verifies the same unchanged MAC by using the Pairwise Recipient Key associated to X in G2.
+Upon receiving M2, there is a probability equal to 2^-64 that Y successfully verifies the same unchanged MAC by using the Pairwise Recipient Key associated with X in G2.

 Note that Z does not know the pairwise keys of X and Y, since it does not know and is not able to compute their shared Diffie-Hellman secret.
 Therefore, Z is not able to check offline if a performed forgery is actually valid, before sending the forged message to G2.